 Lack of Economic Opportunity

-Migration is an essential part of Guatemala’s economic survival.
+Guatemalans migrating is an essential part of the country’s economic survival.
 Roughly 2.7 million Guatemalans living outside of the country send part of their income to their families back at home each month.
 In total, about 11% of Guatemala’s GDP comes from remittances, and this amounts to approximately 46% of household income in the country.
 Many studies have documented how these funds have been able to reduce the level of poverty for the households that receive them.
-And poverty is certainly an issue – around 60% of Guatemalans experience poverty, and that number rises to about 75% when looking only at Guatemala’s indigenous population.
+Poverty is certainly an issue – around 60% of Guatemalans experience poverty, and that number rises to about 75% when looking only at Guatemala’s indigenous population.
 But while remittances may reduce poverty, this cash flow tends to encourage more migration.

 Coffee farmers have also suffered challenges.
-Throughout the 1990s and 2000s, Guatemala was the world’s fifth largest producer of coffee, which has been grown in the region since the Jesuits brought it over from Europe in the 1700s.
-However, the country has since fallen to 11th place as it struggles to keep up with international competition amidst internal issues.
-Coffee rust, a fungal disease, has affected the plants in the region, significantly decreasing coffee yield and the number of jobs available from that crop.
-Coffee farmers have tried to mitigate the problems by diversifying with other crops, but different products like bananas and macadamia nuts require less workers than coffee and cannot solve the employment crisis entirely.
+Throughout the 1990s and 2000s, Guatemala was the world’s fifth largest producer of coffee.
+The crop has been grown in the region since the Jesuits brought it over from Europe in the 1700s.
+However, the country has fallen to 11th place as it struggles to keep up with international competition amidst internal issues.
+Coffee rust, a fungal disease, has affected the plants in the region.
+The disease has significantly decreased coffee yield and the number of jobs available in the industry.
+Coffee farmers have tried to mitigate the problems by diversifying their crops.
+However, produce like bananas and macadamia nuts require fewer workers than coffee thus not solving the employment crisis entirely.